Timshel/OIDCWarden/README.md

 This feature is controlled with the following configuration:

-- `SSO_SCOPES`: Optional scope override if additionnal scopes are needed, default is `"email profile"`
+- `SSO_SCOPES`: Optional scope override if additional scopes are needed, default is `"email profile"`
 - `SSO_ORGANIZATIONS_ENABLED`: control if the mapping is done, default is `false`
 - `SSO_ORGANIZATIONS_TOKEN_PATH`: path to read organization and groups in the id token or user info, default is `/groups`